550 Madison Avenue: Atrium and annex

 Between the annex to the west and the main tower to the east was an atrium measuring 40 ft wide by 100 ft tall.
 The public atrium between the annex and the tower was originally covered by a metal and glass roof, the ceiling of which was a half-barrel vault (shaped as a quarter-circle).
 The atrium directly faced that of the IBM Building at 590 Madison Avenue, and the presence of 550 Madison Avenue's atrium allowed additional floor area in the building.
 According to Burgee, he wanted the atrium to have a distinct identity from the office tower.
 The atrium, designed as an open-air pedestrian pathway, was enclosed in the 1990s when Sony moved to the building.
 A large television screen was installed with this renovation.

 In the early 2020s, a new garden called 550 Madison Garden was constructed within the atrium.
 The garden contains shrubs, trees, bulbs, and perennial plants and is split into several sections.
 The space is open every day between 7 a.m. and 11 p.m.
 It is covered by a 70 ft metal-and-glass canopy, which collects 93000 gal of rainwater every year.
 The garden's greenery extends onto the roof of the rebuilt annex to the west.
-The atrium also includes a waterfall, seating areas, and circular floor pavers that demarcate various parts of the space.
+The atrium also includes a waterfall, seating areas, and circular floor pavers that demarcate various parts of the space; the seats can accommodate up to 260 people.
 The design details include poetry inscribed on the pavers, as well as a "steam pit" that is heated during the winter.
+As planned, the 550 Madison Garden also has bicycle racks, cafe, and restrooms.